cwonjin11/vehicles-organizer-sinatra/Note2.md

 - State / stateful : remembered information
   => a system is described as stateful if it is designed to remember preceding events or user interactions; the remembered information is called the state of the system.
+  => Each web request you send is, from the point of view of the application that is receiving that request, totally independent
 ## password / authentication

 => when user inputs password, that is just a word.
 It could be anything, any word.